kiyolee/setdbg/README.md

 options:
     --msvc6, --vc6
-        Use MSVC6 as debugger if available
+        Use MSVC6 as debugger if available.
     --vs(2003|2005|2008|2010|2012|2013|2015|2017)
-        Use Visual Studio as debugger if available --windbg, --windbg_64
+        Use Visual Studio as debugger if available.
+    --windbg, --windbg_64
     --windbg8.0, --windbg8.0_64
     --windbg8.1, --windbg8.1_64
     --windbg10, --windbg10_64
-        Use windbg as debugger if available
+        Use windbg as debugger if available.
     -c {cmdline}, --debugcmd={cmdline}
-        Use {cmdline} to start the debugger
+        Use {cmdline} to start the debugger.
     -h, --help
-        Print this help
+        Print this help.

 usage 2: setdbg.py [-l|--list]
     List all debuggers found.